Deep Frequency-Aware Functional Maps for Robust Shape Matching: Abstract

 \section{Abstract}

-Deep functional map frameworks are widely employed for 3D shape matching.
-However, most existing deep functional map methods cannot adaptively capture important frequency information for functional map estimation in specific matching scenarios, i.e., lacking \textit{frequency awareness}, resulting in poor performance when dealing with large deformable shape matching.
-To this end, we propose a novel unsupervised learning-based framework called Deep Frequency-Aware Functional Maps, which can gracefully cope with various shape matching scenarios.
-We first introduce a general constraint called Spectral Filter Operator Preservation to compute desirable functional maps, where the spectral filter operator encodes informative frequency information and can promote frequency awareness for deep functional map frameworks by learning a set of filter functions.
-Then, we directly utilize the proposed constraint as a loss function to supervise functional maps, pointwise maps, and filter functions simultaneously, where the filter functions are derived from the orthonormal Jacobi basis, and the coefficients of the basis are learnable parameters.
-Finally, we develop an effective refinement strategy to improve the final pointwise map, which incorporates our constraint and learned filter functions, leading to more robust and accurate correspondences during the inference process.
-Extensive experimental results on various datasets demonstrate that our approach outperforms the existing state-of-the-art methods, especially in challenging settings like datasets with non-isometric deformation and inconsistent topology.
+Traditional deep functional map frameworks are widely used for 3D shape matching; however, many methods fail to adaptively capture the relevant frequency information required for functional map estimation in complex scenarios, leading to poor performance, especially under significant deformations.
+To address these challenges, we propose a novel unsupervised learning-based framework, Deep Frequency Awareness Functional Maps (DFAFM), specifically designed to tackle diverse shape-matching problems.
+Our approach introduces the Spectral Filter Operator Preservation constraint, which ensures the preservation of critical frequency information.
+These constraints promote frequency awareness by learning a set of spectral filters and incorporating them as a loss function to jointly supervise the functional maps, pointwise maps, and spectral filters.
+The spectral filters are constructed using orthonormal Jacobi polynomials with learnable coefficients, enabling adaptive and efficient frequency representation.
+Furthermore, we propose a refinement strategy that leverages the learned spectral filters and constraints to enhance the accuracy of the final pointwise map.
+Extensive experiments conducted on multiple benchmark datasets demonstrate that our method outperforms state-of-the-art approaches, particularly in challenging scenarios involving non-isometric deformations and inconsistent topology.
+Our code is available at \url{https://github.com/LuoFeifan77/DeepFAFM}.